Brown Undergraduate Students: Apply to Become a Writing Fellow

 Writing Fellows are trained peer tutors who partner with faculty and teaching assistants to provide one-on-one writing support in courses across the curriculum.
 Every year, Writing Fellows are chosen from applicants in the current first-year, sophomore, and junior cohorts.
 Writing Fellows typically work with 5-9 students per semester, responding to first drafts of papers and then meeting with writers in face-to-face conferences to discuss their plans for revision.
 During their first semester, all new Writing Fellows enroll in English 1190M: The Theory and Practice of Writing, where they learn inclusive, equitable, and anti-racist approaches to peer tutoring.

-Beginning in Fall 2022, both new and returning Fellows will receive a $1,200 stipend per semester for their work.
+New and returning Fellows receive a $1,200 stipend per semester for their work.
 Returning fellows are also eligible to apply for additional paid leadership opportunities within the program.

 A full list of Writing Fellows’ responsibilities can be found in the Writing Fellows Job Description.